-Shipping container home construction has certain unique characteristics when compared to traditional brick and mortar construction.
+Shipping container home construction has certain unique characteristics when compared to more traditional construction techniques.

 One area where this is most apparent is the distinctive set of tools required to build a shipping container home.

-When it comes to selecting your tools, this is as important as selecting the correct shipping containers.
+When it comes to selecting your tools, making the right choice is as important as selecting the correct shipping containers.

-Without the right tool and more importantly, the right type of tool, you will end up wasting time and money and result in an inferior product.
+Without the right tool, you will end up wasting time and money and result in an inferior product.

-The 5 tools discussed below are specifically for shipping container home construction.
-I decided not to discuss generic tools (such as handsaws and drills) in this article as there is already a wealth of information published online about such tools.
+The five tools discussed below are specifically applicable for shipping container home construction.
+We aren’t discussing generic tools (such as handsaws and drills) in this article as there is already a wealth of information published online about such tools.

 Tool 1: Welder

-At the heart of every shipping container home build is a trusted welder.
+At the heart of every shipping container home build is a trusty welder.